Deformation of Einstein metrics and $L^2$ cohomology on strictly pseudoconvex domains: Einstein deformation theory of asymptotically complex hyperbolic metrics

 \subsection{The Cheng--Yau metric}

 Cheng and Yau considered the Calabi problem on noncompact complex manifolds in \cite{Cheng-Yau-80}.
 In particular, they established the following theorem.

-\begin{thm}[Cheng--Yau~\cite{Cheng-Yau-80}] Let $\Omega$ be a smoothly bounded strictly pseudoconvex domain of a Stein manifold of dimension $n\ge 2$.
+\begin{thm}[Cheng--Yau~\cite{Cheng-Yau-80}] Let $\Omega$ be a smoothly bounded strictly pseudoconvex domain in a Stein manifold of dimension $n\ge 2$.
 Then, for each fixed $\lambda<0$, there exists a unique complete K\"ahler metric $g$ on $\Omega$ satisfying $\Ric(g)=\lambda g$. \end{thm}

 Such a metric is constructed by solving the complex Monge--Amp\`ere equation.
 More specifically, normalizing the metric by setting $\lambda=-(n+1)$, we can obtain such an Einstein metric in the form $g=\tensor{g}{_i_{\conj{j}}}dz^id\conj{z}^j$ with